Miss Manners for Writers

 You might want to say some of the following things, but please stifle the urge; you might not realize it in the heat of the moment, but these responses are rude and even hurtful, because they take away from your friend’s achievement ...

-Do Not Say:
+Please do Not Say:

 • “Oh, I need to send things out more.”